 Sometimes, criminals get access to your personal information and then use it to perpetrate fraud.
 It is in these cases that an identity fraud protection service comes in handy.

-Who is Mogo?
+What is Mogo?

 Mogo is a leading Canadian digital financial platform founded in 2003 by David Marshall Feller.
-The company has over 1 million members and has offices in Vancouver, Surrey and Winnipeg.
+The company has over 1 million members and has offices in Vancouver, Surrey, and Winnipeg.

 In addition to offering credit scores, identity fraud protection, and a prepaid card, Mogo also provides personal loans, mortgages, cryptocurrency trading, and a free online MoneyClass.